 More organizations are moving towards cloud and private-cloud hosted services because IT departments are under pressure to decrease operational costs.
-The cost effectiveness of cloud technology has increased the value proposition of managed IP services, which may be delivered via private cloud.
+The cost-effectiveness of cloud technology has increased the value proposition of managed IP services, which may be delivered via a private cloud.
 As service providers attempt to grow this area of their business, they are discovering that approaches used in the past do not scale to meet the short turnaround times expected by business customers.
 An inadequate IP address management (IPAM) solution is a common source of these bottlenecks.

 Enterprises want to be able to deploy new IP-based services quickly, possibly over the web.
 Depending on the services offered, these customers require public, private, and potentially IPv6 address space.
-Requests for IP addresses should follow policies that encourage proper utilization of limited IPv4 public address and minimize any quality of service issues.
+Requests for IP addresses should follow policies that encourage proper utilization of limited IPv4 public addresses and minimize any quality of service issues.
 However, inadequate IP management — such as relying on spreadsheets or ticketing systems to find the next available IP address — can add hours or even days to the provisioning process that should only take seconds.

 An IPAM solution that is aware of business customers and their various pools of addresses is essential for offering enterprise customers traditional managed IP services and dynamic cloud-based services.